diladele/docker-websafety/README.md

 In order to run the product please execute the following commands:
 ```
-    docker run -it --name websafety-config diladele/websafety /usr/local/bin/firstrun.sh
+    docker run -it --name websafety-config diladele/websafety:6.2 /usr/local/bin/firstrun.sh
-    docker run -dt --name websafety --dns=8.8.8.8 --volumes-from websafety-config -p 8000:80 -p 3128:3128 diladele/websafety
+    docker run -dt --name websafety --dns=8.8.8.8 --volumes-from websafety-config -p 8000:80 -p 3128:3128 diladele/websafety:6.2
 ```
-After executing these commands, you can connect to the Web UI typing [http://localhost:8000](http://localhost:8000) in your browser.
+After executing these commands, you can connect to the Admin Console typing [http://localhost:8000](http://localhost:8000) in your browser.

-The Squid is listening on port 3128.
+The Squid proxy is listening on port 3128.

 To stop the container, please run: